DrMitchFlori/PokeYellowAI/README.md

 - Python 3.8 or newer
 - A legally obtained copy of *Pokémon Yellow* placed outside this repository (this repository does **not** include the game ROM)
-- Python dependencies listed in `requirements.txt` (Gym Retro, PyTorch, NumPy, PyYAML, etc.)
+- Python dependencies listed in `requirements.txt` (Gym Retro, NumPy, PyYAML, PyTorch)

 Install the Python packages with: